okilker/cloudfoundry-apps/README.md

 OK
 ```

-Note that if we already have an instance for the plan of our choice, we donot have to create another one, we can reuse the same instance across multiple applications.
+If you already have an instance for the plan of your choice, you do not have to create another one.
+You can reuse the same instance across multiple applications.

 ```
 pavan.krishna@OSXLTPKrishna:~/pcf-dash-generator$ cf services